Preparing for Trade Show

 • Flexibility to travel (sometimes on short notice)

-• Ability to juggle a many activities to meet tight deadlines
+• Ability to juggle many activities to meet tight deadlines

 • Easily adapt to ever-changing circumstances